Ash-kumar216/Ash-kumar216/README.md

 ###

-🎓 I’m currently pursuing **B.Tech in Computer Science Engineering** at the Chennai Institute of Technology.
+🎓 I’m currently pursuing **B.E in Computer Science Engineering** at the Chennai Institute of Technology.
-💼 I’ve interned at the Indian Space Research Organisation (ISRO) and Edunet Foundation (React-Dev focus).
+💼 I’ve interned at the Indian Space Research Organisation (ISRO) and Edunet Foundation (Data Analytics and Cybersecurity focus).
 🔍 I’m passionate about **AI, ML, Full Stack and I love to build solutions that merge these domains.
 📍 Based in India, with a goal to work in Japan and build next-gen AI/ML systems.
 🧑‍💻 Some of my projects: